Physical Sunscreen vs. Chemical Sunscreen: Which Should You Use?

 What Is Physical (or Mineral) Sunscreen?

 Physical, or mineral, sunscreen contains one or both of these active mineral ingredients: zinc oxide and titanium dioxide.
-“Physical block is made of zinc and/or titanium oxide and it acts like a wall that does not absorb in the skin,” says Dr. Elizabeth Houshmand, double board-certified dermatologist.
+“Physical block is made of zinc and/or titanium oxide and it acts like a wall that does not absorb in the skin,” says Dr. Elizabeth Houshmand, double board-certified dermatologist based in Texas.
 “It sits on the skin as a protective layer.”
-One of our favorites is the Vichy Capital Soliel Tinted 100% Mineral Sunscreen SPF 60.
+One of our favorites is the La Roche-Posay Anthelios Mineral SPF 30 Moisturizer with Hyaluronic Acid.

 “I usually recommend physical blockers, which tend to create less issues with allergies overall, for people with sensitive skin,” says Dr. Janelle Vega, Miami-based dermatologist and co-founder of Bia Life.
 “I also think physical blockers are a better choice for people with heat-sensitive skin disorders such as melasma because you are not absorbing the sun’s rays, thereby leading to a decrease in heat production.”